Sri Lanka Transport Board: Intercity routes

 The commercial capital of Colombo is mainly centered on the internal services of the Western Province.
 These include urban services that extend to other cities within the Colombo District, as well as medium-distance intercity services to other urban (rural) destinations in the province (Kalutara, Gampaha).
-Internal provincial services with the longest destinations operate in the Eastern Province and the Northern Province.
-Internal provincial long distance services also operate as limited stops.
+Internal provincial services with the longest routes operate in the Eastern and the Northern Provinces.
+Internal provincial long-distance services also operate as limited stops.